yungson/R-data-science/README.md

 # R-data-science
-Aggregate the interesting R-data-science projects
+An aggregation of my interesting R-data-science projects